👤 Tested & Written by: NexraGear Tech Team

 2) Should I upgrade Oura 3 to 4?

-Upgrade if comfort/battery is bothering you, or you want the newest sensing stack.
+Upgrade if comfort/battery is bothering you, you’re experiencing data gaps or accuracy issues, or you want the newest sensing stack (18 pathways, 120% SpO2 improvement, Smart Sensing).
 If your Gen 3 still fits well and your trends feel consistent, you can often wait—your membership cost doesn’t disappear with the upgrade.

 3) Which finger is best to wear Oura Ring 4?